rdumitriu/ll1gen/README.md

 Fields marked with both are vectors with null capabilities.

 ## Usage ##

+Note: You have some tests in the tests directory.
+That should clarify things.

 After you generate the bean .hpp file, all you have to do is to include and use it: